About Us

 PI: Lewis M. Antill

-During his JSPS Postdoctoral Fellowship (2018-2019) at Saitama University and his independent JST PRESTO research fellowship (2019-2023), he developed a fluorescence-based microspectroscope that enables quantum spin effects on biomolecules to be observed at single photon levels.
-This work was awarded a Best Presentation Award and Best Poster Prizes (by students) at domestic and international conferences and was recently published in Nature Photonics.
+During his JSPS Postdoctoral Fellowship (2018-2019, nominated by The Royal Society) at Saitama University and his independent JST PRESTO (さきがけ)Research Fellowship (2019-2023), he developed the most sensitive magnetic field effect-based technique to date, named magneto-fluorescence fluctuation microspectroscopy (MFFMS), a fluorescence-based microspectroscope that enables quantum spin effects on biomolecules to be observed at single-photon levels.
+This work was awarded a Best Presentation Award and Best Poster Prizes (by students) at domestic and international conferences (here and here) and was recently published in a Nature Photonics and featured in Nature Photonics News & Views.

-He also co-developed the open-source object-oriented spin dynamics software RadicalPy, which was recently published in the Journal of Chemical Theory and Computation.
-This software is designed to provide a versatile framework for students and researchers to perform correct and complex radical pair dynamics simulations with relative ease.
+During this time he started to co-develop the open-source object-oriented spin dynamics software RadicalPy, which was recently published in the Journal of Chemical Theory and Computation.
+This software is designed to provide a versatile framework for students and researchers to perform correct and complex radical pair spin dynamics simulations with relative ease.

-He then moved to the University of Oxford in early 2023 as a research associate to investigate quantum phenomena in cryptochrome proteins for avian magnetoreception and singlet fission materials.
-He was shortlisted for a Junior Research Fellowship (JRF) at New College, University of Oxford before deciding to move to S. Korea, where since December 2024 (also a visiting academic at the University of Oxford), he has been running his own group that focuses on understanding the influence of quantum effects on biological function and their medical applications in the Institute of Quantum Biophysics at Sungkyunkwan University.
+He then moved to the University of Oxford in early 2023 as a Research Associate to investigate quantum phenomena in cryptochrome proteins for avian magnetoreception and singlet fission materials.
+He was shortlisted for a Junior Research Fellowship (JRF) at New College, University of Oxford before deciding to move to S. Korea, where since December 2024, he has been running his own group that focuses on understanding the influence of quantum effects on biological function and their medical applications in the Institute of Quantum Biophysics (IQB) at Sungkyunkwan University (SKKU).

 Group Members